 Many women go through this transition without any help because they don’t mention it to their doctors.
 However, if you’re experiencing uncomfortable and disruptive symptoms, you can get support.
-Here, the providers at the Center for Women’s Health in Sugar Land, Richmond, and Wharton, Texas explain when you should seek help for your menopause symptoms.
+Here, the providers at the Center for Women’s Health in Sugar Land and Richmond, Texas explain when you should seek help for your menopause symptoms.

 Menopause is technically defined as starting one year from the date of your last menstrual period.
 However, during the phase leading up to that final period–called perimenopause–and after your last period, you may experience some common but uncomfortable symptoms.